U.S. Attorney General reviews Justice Dept's federal death penalty policies

-WASHINGTON, June 22 (Reuters) - U.S. Attorney General Merrick Garland said on Tuesday he is reviewing the Justice Department's federal death penalty policies and he expects to issue a statement when his review is complete.
+WASHINGTON (Reuters) -U.S. Attorney General Merrick Garland said on Tuesday he is reviewing the Justice Department’s federal death penalty policies and he expects to issue a statement when his review is complete.

 “I said at my confirmation hearing that I have concerns about the death penalty ...and I’m concerned about disparate impact on Black Americans,” Garland told reporters at the Justice Department.